Lombiq/Orchard-Vue.js/Readme.md

 ## Prerequisites

-1. This project relies on [Lombiq Node.js Extensions](https://github.com/Lombiq/NodeJs-Extensions/), please see its pre-requisites [here](https://github.com/Lombiq/NodeJs-Extensions/#pre-requisites).
+1. This project relies on [Lombiq Node.js Extensions](https://github.com/Lombiq/NodeJs-Extensions/), please see its prerequisites [here](https://github.com/Lombiq/NodeJs-Extensions/#prerequisites).
 2. If you're using Visual Studio, then under ["External Web Tools"](https://devblogs.microsoft.com/dotnet/customize-external-web-tools-in-visual-studio-2015/) add the installation path of Node.js (most possibly _C:\Program Files\NodeJS_*) to the list and move it to the top.
 3. If you are importing this project as a submodule, include the following at the beginning and end of your csproj file.
 If you are using the NuGet package this is not necessary.